Luxury Balitecture villa exterior - choosing a trustworthy Bali developer

 Before you pay, confirm

-• Confirm the company is a registered PT or PT PMA, not an individual taking your money.
+• Confirm there is a registered company behind the project, not an individual taking your money.

-• Understand whether you are buying freehold, leasehold, or through a PT PMA, and who holds the title.
+• Understand whether you are buying freehold, leasehold, or through a company structure, and who holds the title.

 • Get the payment schedule in writing, tied to construction milestones you can verify.